A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: Superfluid pairing of Landau quasiparticles

-When superfluidity occurs in a high partial wave, $d$ has a non trivial dependence on the angle between $\pp$ and a reference direction; we focus here on s-wave pairing, for which the pairing function is isotropic $d(\grp)=d(p)$.
-The angular part of the integral equations is then a mere angular average of the pairing amplitude
+When superfluidity occurs in a high partial wave, $d$ may have a non trivial dependence on the angle between $\pp$ and a reference direction; we focus here on s-wave pairing, for which the pair distribution is isotropic $d(\pp)=d(p)$.
+The angular integration in \eqqref{eq:omega0q0} then simply selects the $l=0$ component of $g_{\sigma\sigma'}$: